Salesforce Setup Guidelink

 - Access to an active Salesforce account

-- An Enterprise level account plan or higher, or purchased API calls
+- A Salesforce Enterprise level account plan or higher, or purchased Salesforce API calls

 Note: You may make up to five connectors using one set of Salesforce account credentials.
 That’s because Salesforce limits the number of connections made via OAuth2 to five per account per application.
 If you attempt to authenticate more than five connectors using one set of Salesforce account credentials, the earliest connector you authenticated with those credentials will lose its authentication.